Mock Asylum Interview Practice for Affirmative USCIS Cases

 Facing your asylum interview with USCIS can be one of the most important—and stressful—moments in your immigration journey.
 Our Mock Asylum Interview Practice is designed to help you feel prepared, confident, and ready.

-This is a fully online service, so you can join from anywhere in the U.S. The session is conducted by Paulina Leyva, a member of RIF’s legal team with extensive experience supporting asylum seekers.
-During this private session, you will go through a realistic simulation of your USCIS affirmative asylum interview, including the types of questions you are most likely to hear from an asylum officer.
+This is a fully online service, so you can join from anywhere in the U.S. Currently, the session is conducted by Paulina, a member of RIF’s legal team with extensive experience supporting asylum seekers.
+During this private session, you will go through a realistic simulation of your USCIS affirmative asylum interview, including some examples of the types of questions generally asked by an asylum officer.

 If you plan to use an interpreter in your real interview, we strongly recommend that they join you for the mock session.
 This will allow you to practice the pace, communication, and coordination you’ll need on the day of your interview.